|What is it?

-There is no other occasion where you will be able to meet – all at once and in one place – so many well-known experts in the fields of water and energy efficiency.
+There is no other occasion where participants were able to meet – all at once and in one place – so many well-known experts in the fields of water and energy efficiency.
 Watch promotional video

-These experts will expose you to emerging products and practices and you will witness them exchange views on new trends in the industry.
-You will be able to hear ideas and approaches about emerging technologies coming to market; learn about innovative green plumbing and mechanical concepts; view presentations; and engage in timely discussions on how the water utility, manufacturing, engineering and trade industries have found solutions through emerging technologies in the water efficiency, plumbing and mechanical industries.
+These experts exposed attendees to emerging products and practices and allowed them witness the exchange views on new trends in the industry.
+Participants were able to hear ideas and approaches about emerging technologies coming to market; learn about innovative green plumbing and mechanical concepts; view presentations; and engaged in timely discussions on how the water utility, manufacturing, engineering and trade industries have found solutions through emerging technologies in the water efficiency, plumbing and mechanical industries.

 • Water, Sanitation and Health

 • Water Reuse

 • Plumbing Research Initiatives